The Perfect Step Approach

 Due to their nature of their slowly developing limbs and muscle structure, one of the best things that an individual suffering from Spina Bifida can do is move, stretch, lengthen muscles, articulate joints, and stay active.
 The body was intended to move and it can become very easy for an individual suffering from Spina Bifida who has a tough time moving around and living an independent lifestyle, to become sedentary by nature.
-TPS aims to get these individuals out of the wheelchair and get their body in a functioning state and strong enough to live an independent lifestyle that is removed from the chair as much as possible.
-TPS does this through intense exercise and through modalities that promote stretching of muscles, agility, movement, and overall strengthening of the body.
+The Perfect Step aims to get these individuals out of the wheelchair and get their body in a functioning state and strong enough to live an independent lifestyle that is removed from the chair as much as possible.
+The Perfect Step does this through intense exercise and through modalities that promote stretching of muscles, agility, movement, and overall strengthening of the body.

 What is Spina Bifida?